 Here, we select the retention period.
 As you can see, there are several settings available that you can use to customize the labels to fit your organizations needs during the configuration stage.

+And the last step in the label configuration is to set a disposition reviewer that will handle all labelled files that is scheduled for deletion.
 Configuring the retention label policy, which will specify the scope of our label or labels, this is the following step.
 Here, we'll go with static, but you could also choose adaptive if you wish to base the scope on organizational attributes.

+When we are using the static setting we basically define the scope from Microsoft 365 locations and not attributes as in the adaptive setting.
 The outcome of this configuration will be that all all files in SharePoint marked with our Retention label, will now be retained for seven years from when it was created.
 Then being sent to the Disposition Reviewer, who will decide whether the data needs to be removed at that point.
 While using the static setting, a recommendation is to label the parent directory so that all files inside will be labelled automatically.

 You will never have to manually manage and remove your data again if you use this solution.
 You can relax and let the DLM solution effectively manage everything in time.

 If this solution looks like something for your organization?
 Don’t hesitate to contact us at Onevinn.
 We will help you get everything in place and support your organization in the implementation of the Data Lifecycle Management solution.